wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/hello-world/hello-world-client.md

 1. Download the WebAssembly module [`as-echo.wasm`](https://github.com/wasmerio/docs.wasmer.io/raw/master/docs/wasmer-js/wasm_lib/as-echo.wasm) and store it in this directory

-1. Now we need to change our `index.js` to implement the required functionality.
+1. Now we need to change the contents of `index.js` to implement the required functionality.

     > ### Code Sample
     > Seeing as this is demo code, it uses meaningful variable names and contains additional explanatory comments &mdash; features that are often sadly missing from production code...
     >
     > Please take some time to read and understand these comments as they explain how the functionality has been constructed.
     >
-    > Also, make a note of the comment explaining the use of `@wasmer/wasm-transformer`; we will cover this very important detail in a later example.
+    > Also, please read the comment explaining the use of `@wasmer/wasm-transformer`; we will cover this very important detail in a later example.

     ```JavaScript
     // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -